Siddharth2Bansal/IPLL_Lab/assignment1/README.txt

 Make sure that the makefile and the codes are present in the same directory when using. do not change the name of the asm files if using the make command.

+the error in makefile when K>N in set A question is because the exit code of the program was 1 in this case.